Kevin Knight: Sporadic appearances (2022–2024)

-JetSpeed (2025–present)
+JetSpeed (2025–2026)

 On the March 29, 2025 episode of Collision, Knight made his singles debut in AEW, losing to Jay White.
 After the match, AEW President Tony Khan announced that Knight had signed with the promotion.
-On the April 2 edition of Dynamite, it was announced that Knight would replace an injured Jay White in the men's bracket of the Owen Hart Cup, a tournament where the winner will receive an AEW World Championship match at All In.
-On April 6 at Dynasty, Knight was eliminated in the first round of the tournament by Will Ospreay.
-Knight would later form a tag team with "Speedball" Mike Bailey, known as "JetSpeed".
-JetSpeed would go on to challenge for the AEW World Tag Team Championship on two occasions, once on July 12 at All In and another on September 20 at All Out, but failed to win both matches.
+On the April 2 episode of Dynamite, it was announced that Knight would replace the injured White in the men's bracket of the Owen Hart Cup, a tournament where the winner would receive an AEW World Championship match at All In.
+At Dynasty four days later, Knight was eliminated in the first round of the tournament by Will Ospreay.